-Dr. Ngozi Okonjo Iweala is expected to be the first female and African director-general of the World Trade Organization(WTO) after being elected and following her endorsement by President Muhammadu Buhari.
+Dr. Ngozi Okonjo Iweala is the first female African director-general of the World Trade Organization(WTO) after being elected and following her endorsement by President Muhammadu Buhari.

-Just like Akinwunmi Adesina the current AfDB president who is also one of the great icons that Nigeria has produced, he was also opposed by forces from the United States but triumphed, Dr. Ngozi Okonjo Iweala also found herself in the same situation but the odds seem to be in her favor.
+Just like Akinwunmi Adesina the current AfDB president who is also one of the great icons that Nigeria has produced, he was also opposed by forces from the United States but triumphed, Dr. Ngozi Okonjo Iweala also found herself in the same situation and she triumphed too.

 Talking about one of the most successful and inspiring women in Africa, Dr. Ngozi Okonjo Iweala is one.
 Today, we will be exploring the life history and biography of Ngozi Okonjo Iweala with her career, achievements and recognition, and family.

 Combining a Career with family is no joke not to talk of excelling at both.
 In case, you don’t know, Dr. Ngozi Okonjo Iweala is not just a successful Nigerian economist but also a mother, wife, and grandmother.
 Continue reading the biography of Ngozi Okonjo Iweala to learn more interesting facts about her.

 Dr. Ngozi Okonjo Iweala who is known for her expertise as an economist was born on 13th, June 1954 in Ogwashi Ukwu town in Delta State.
 She was born into a Royal Family of Obahai in Ogwashi Ukwu where her father was the ruling King (Eze) during that period.
 Her father, Professor Chuckwuka Okonjo, and her mother, Kanene Okonjo were both University lecturers at the University of Ibadan.